 - 1/2 teaspoon salt

-In a pan over medium heat, heat oil.
-Add chicken breast and cook for about 4 to 5 minutes on each side or until cooked through.
-Remove from pan and chop.
+- In a skillet over medium heat, heat canola oil.
+Add chicken breast in a single layer and cook for about 4 to 5 minutes on each side or until lightly browned and thermometer inserted in the center reads 165 F.

 - Remove from pan and allow to cool to touch.
 Chop and set keep warm.

 - In a wide pan over medium heat, melt one teaspoon of butter.
 Lay tortilla flat on the pan and sprinkle 1/4 of the cheese on top.

 - Place 1/4 of the chopped chicken and 1/4 of the caramelized onions over the cheese.

 - When cheese begins to melt, place another tortilla to cover toppings.

 - Cook for about 1 to 2 minutes or until tortilla is crisp and golden.
 Using a spatula, turn to other side and continue to cook until golden and cheese is melted.

 - Repeat with remaining tortillas.
 Cut each quesadilla into two and serve immediately.

 “This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.”